 HOW LONG SHOULD I MICROWAVE OATMEAL?

 This is the best tip for getting your oatmeal just right.
 Microwave the water (or milk) FIRST.
 Pour your water or milk into a microwave safe bowl.
-I like to use a glass measuring cup with a handle.
+I like to use a glass measuring cup with a handle and spout.
 Microwave the water for one minute.
 Pour the water evenly over the oatmeal in the bowl.
 Then microwave the bowl again for 30 seconds.
-Add your toppings last, after microwaving.
-(Otherwise the nuts and fruits will get chewy or mushy.)
+Using this method will give you the best texture, and a perfectly done bowl of microwave oatmeal, without having it boil over in the microwave.

 HOW DO YOU COOK OATMEAL IN THE MICROWAVE WITHOUT BOILING IT OVER?

 If your microwave oatmeal is boiling over, there are two possible scenarios.
 Either there’s too much liquid, or you’ve microwaved it for too long.
 Like I mentioned above, a 1:1 ratio of dry oats to liquid is best.
-Also make sure your bowl is no more than 3/4 full, so it has room to fluff up.
-If you’d like a more soupy oatmeal, add a little more liquid to it after it’s cooking.
-And never microwave oatmeal for more than a minute at a time.
+Also make sure your bowl is no more than 3/4 full, so the oatmeal has room to fluff up.
+If you’d like a more soupy or cereal-like oatmeal, add a little more liquid to it after it’s done cooking in the microwave.
+Also, never microwave oatmeal for more than thirty seconds to a minute at a time.

-Also, be mindful of the wattage of your microwave.
+Another thing to be mindful of is the wattage of your microwave.
 The higher the watts, the more power, and the less cooking time you’ll need.
+If you have a higher watt microwave, cook your oatmeal 30 seconds at a time until you achieve the desired temperature.

 QUICK-COOKING OATS vs OLD FASHIONED OATS